 The Pocket DMG is set to be a premium handheld, despite its budget inspiration, featuring four action buttons labeled as A, B X, and Y as well as an analog stick of some kind, indicating the device will go further than just the 8-bit era.

-The Pocket DMG will be powered by the high-end Snapdragon G2X chipset with an OLED display.
-It’s expected to be shipped to backers of the IndieGoGo campaign in October 2024.
+It will be powered by the high-end Snapdragon G2X chipset with an OLED display.
+According to a website listing it’s expected to be released on January 17, 2025.

 The Pocket DMG retails for $299 and $419 for early backers.
 Meanwhile, after its official launch, the Ayaneo handheld’s MSRP will be set at $449